sedunne/docker-gophernicus/README.md

 (unofficial) Docker image for the [Gophernicus](http://gophernicus.org/software/gophernicus/) Gopher server.

 This image is built from the Alpine:latest image, and fetches the Gophernicus source from the authors server.

-Image is automatically built from my [GitHub repo](https://github.com/sedunne/docker-gophernicus).
+Images are automatically built from my [GitHub repo](https://github.com/sedunne/docker-gophernicus).

 ### Use via Docker Hub